 Human Services Generalist, CCC

-Mission
+Purpose

-The Human Services Generalist College Credit Certificate (CCC) is a shorter program of study that consists of select courses from the Social and Human Services Associate in Science Program.
+The Human Services Generalist College Credit Certificate (CCC) is a shorter program of study that consists of select courses from the Social and Human Services Associate in Science (AS) Program.
 The CCC is designed to prepare students for work with diverse populations in a variety of human services environments.
 It also provides an educational foundation for AA students who wish to pursue a higher degree in a related field, or supplemental training for persons previously or currently employed in the field of human services.

 Credits earned in a CCC may be applied toward completion of an associate degree.

-Program Distinctions
+Human Services Generalist Certification Opportunities

 The Social and Human Services Program is a Florida Certification Board approved provider.
-Students who complete the Human Services Generalist CCC may meet the training requirements for board certification as a Certified Recovery Peer Specialist with the Florida Certification Board.
+Students who complete the Human Services Generalist CCC may meet the training requirements for board certification.
 Contact the Florida Certification Board at https://flcertificationboard.org/ for more information.

 Course Prerequisites